aws/iot-atlas/src/hugo/content/en-us/implementations/aws/device_bootstrap/aws-iot-certificate-vending-machine/_index.md

 The following steps are involved during registration of an IoT thing with certificate vending machine method:

-1. Device sends a registration request with a payload contains its unique identifier and registration token to the Amazon API Gateway endpoint.
+1. Device sends a registration request with a payload containing the device's unique identifier and registration token to the Amazon API Gateway endpoint.
 2. Amazon API Gateway service checks the request and invokes the CVM Lambda function.
-3. CVM lambda function verifies the registration request by querying the Amazon DynamoDB table.
+3. CVM Lambda function verifies the registration request by querying the Amazon DynamoDB table.
-4. CVM lambda function applies the registration process by creating an IoT thing certificate, attaching the predefined IoT policy to the certificate, creating an IoT thing and attaching the certificate to the IoT thing.
+4. CVM Lambda function applies the registration process by creating an IoT thing certificate, attaching the predefined IoT policy to the certificate, creating an IoT thing, and attaching the certificate to the IoT thing.
-5. CVM lambda function updates device state info in the corresponding DynamoDB record.
+5. CVM Lambda function updates device state info in the corresponding DynamoDB record.
-6. CVM lambda function prepares a JSON response payload with certificates and IoT Core endpoint information.
+6. CVM Lambda function prepares a JSON response payload that includes both unique certificates and AWS IoT Core endpoint information.
-7. Device receives the certificates and IoT Core endpoint information thus completes the registration process.
+7. Device receives the certificates and IoT Core endpoint information.
+Completing the registration process.
-8. Device initiates the MQTT w/ TLS connection with its own certificates and client ID.
+8. Device initiates a new MQTT w/ TLS connection with its own certificates and parameters gathered from the CVM API response.

-The basic representation of this flow can be represented as follows:
+The basic representation of this flow is shown as follows:

 ![AWS IoT Core Certificate Vending Machine Flow Diagram](aws-iot-cvm-flow-diagram.png)

 ## Authentication

 Devices will use the public API endpoint to trigger their registration process.
-This request will contain device's unique identifier and registration token.
+This request will contain the device's unique identifier and registration token.
 The unique identifier will be used to build the thing's name.
-Registration token is a calculated hash value to be stored on the DynamoDB table.
-The token will be calculated by the device using the same hashing algorithm.
-Thus, CVM API compares the registration token which the device is provided with the one calculated previously and stored on the DynamoDB table.
+The registration token is a calculated hash value to be stored on the DynamoDB table.
+The token will be calculated by the device using the same hashing algorithm during the preparation of the CVM API request.
+When the CVM Lambda receives a registration request, it validates the registration token provided by the device by comparing it with the one calculated previously and stored on the DynamoDB table.
 Since all devices share the same firmware, this token can be calculated by a combination of a "salt" and the device's unique identifier.
-This salt is a secret string that makes `SHA256()` less predictable by the making input string longer.
+This salt is a secret string that makes `SHA256()` less predictable by making the input string longer.
 This secret salt string will be placed into your firmware.
-Since it's a sensitive material of your device connectivity flow, you need to take care of security.
+Since the salt string is a sensitive piece of data for device bootstrapping, the solution must consider the security of how the salt string is stored.
 Read more on **Considerations** section below.

 We can summarise the process as follows:

-1. Device manufacturer inserts a record to the DynamoDB table as: `device_uid=DEVICE001, device_token=SHA256("YOUR_SECRET_SALT//DEVICE001")` _You can calculate this SHA256 hash with your favorite programming language, or using online SHA256 calculators._
+1. Device manufacturer inserts a record to the DynamoDB table as: `device_uid=DEVICE001, device_token=SHA256("YOUR_SECRET_SALT//DEVICE001")` _You can calculate this SHA256 hash with your favorite programming language or using online SHA256 calculators._
 2. Device manufacturer places the salt string into the firmware for hashing.
-3. During runtime, firmware combines salt string and the device's unique identifier to calculate the hash.
+3. During runtime, firmware combines the salt string and the device's unique identifier to calculate the hash.
-4. Then, firmware sends a request with its unique identifier and calculated registration token to initiate the registration process.
+4. Then, the device sends a request with its unique identifier and calculated registration token to initiate the registration process.
 5. Device will receive an HTTP response to the request.
 The response contains the thing name which will be used as client ID, certificates, and AWS IoT Core MQTT endpoint.
-Device should save this information in its non-volatile memory.
+Device should save this information in a non-volatile location.

 ## Implementation